IDTLabs/IDTBeyond-Ruby/README.md

 ## Setup your environment

 1. Make sure above requirements are fulfilled. (see site documentation in links above)
-2. run `npm install idtbeyond --save` to add this module to your project
+2. run `gem install idtbeyond` to add this module to your project

 ## Testing